pact-foundation/docs.pact.io/website/docs/pact_broker/configuration.md

 I18n.config.load_path << "./path/to/your/custom/messages/file.yml"
 ```

-## Ordering versions by date
+## Ordering versions

 By default, pacticipant versions \(and hence their related pacts\) are sorted by date published.
+In earlier versions of the Pact Broker, the versions were sorted semantically.
+Semantic ordering is now not recommended, as the best practice is to publish pacts using the git sha as the consumer version.

-If you would like to use semantic versioning, you will need to set `config.order_versions_by_date = false`.
+You are on a very old version of the Broker, and wish to use date ordering, you will need to set `config.order_versions_by_date = true`.
 After you have restarted, you will need to publish a new pact to trigger a resort, as the ordering is done on insertion.

 ## Checking for potential duplicate pacticipant names